vim-advent-calendar/vimways.org/content/2018/romainl-death-by-a-thousand-files.md

 Simply put, "symbol-based navigation" is the art of jumping to a specific symbol with as few intermediary steps as possible.

 Truth be told, the whole concept is neither new nor specific to Vim.
 In fact, every IDE or programming-oriented editor under the sun does symbol-based navigation in one way or another so… nope, definitely not new or particularly ground-breaking.
 It's just *one* approach of a common problem.
 But, in a typical Vim way, an approach that allows us to move as we think, and to think as we move, without the burden that are files and directories.
-An approach, and a tool set that are *built into the core of our favorite editor*.
+An approach and tools that are *built into the core of our favorite editor*.

 ---